How Long Does It Take to Register A Domain?

 The final step is to push the domain name to the root servers, once this is done your domain name will be live.
 The DNS root name servers translate URLs into IP addresses so that instead of typing a string of random numbers into our web browsers we can type in the URLs we are used to seeing.
 These root servers are a network of hundreds of servers in countries around the world.
 However, together they are identified as 13 named servers.

-There’s a lot more that goes on behind the scenes of the domain name system than you would imagine, including a narrative of 14 people in the world who hold and protect 7 keys that safeguard the mechanism for authenticating the data in the domain name system (no really) but we aren’t going to go down that rabbit hole today.
+So when we are asked how long does it take to register a domain you can see there’s a lot more that goes on behind the scenes of the domain name system than you would imagine, including a narrative of 14 people in the world who hold and protect 7 keys that safeguard the mechanism for authenticating the data in the domain name system (no, really) but we aren’t going to go down that rabbit hole today.
 Just know that we are doing everything we can to ensure your domain name is registered first and promptly so you can get to doing the things you want to be doing online.